Health Tips

 The Bottom Line

-GLP-1 medications are among the most promising treatments for fatty liver disease.
-They reduce liver fat, improve liver enzymes, and in some cases resolve liver inflammation entirely.
+GLP-1 medications are one treatment area being studied for fatty liver disease.
+In clinical trials, they have reduced liver fat, improved liver enzymes, and in some cases led to resolution of liver inflammation.

 Your action items: